confluentinc/kafka-connect-storage-cloud/kafka-connect-s3/docs/s3_connector.rst

 bucket, who at any time will have access to the same records made eventually available by successful uploads to S3.

 In the current version, time-based partitioners, as opposed to default and field partitioners, depend on wall-clock time to partition data.
-A version of time-based partitioners based only on record timestamps that will guarantee exactly-once delivery to S3 will become soon available.
+To achieve exactly-one delivery to S3, you must use one of the the deterministic time-based partitioners:
+``Record`` or ``RecordField``.

 Schema Evolution
 ----------------